Oversigning: WSJ Medical Scholarship Concerns

-On September 24, 2010, the Wall Street Journal published an article suggesting the University of Alabama and its head coach, Nick Saban, had encouraging some under-performing players to quit the team for medical reasons in order to gain a competitive edge.
+On September 24, 2010, the Wall Street Journal published an article suggesting the University of Alabama and its head coach, Nick Saban, encouraged some under-performing players to quit the team for medical reasons in order to gain a competitive edge.

-Former Alabama linebacker Chuck Kirschman said "I'm still kind of bitter," and Coach Saban encouraged him to accept the scholarship because of a back problem that Kirschman believes he could have played through.
+Former Alabama linebacker Chuck Kirschman said "I'm still kind of bitter", and Saban encouraged him to accept the scholarship because of a back problem that Kirschman believes he could have played through.
 Kirschman said the school offered in the summer of 2009 to pay for his graduate degree in business, an offer he accepted, and that he still gets some of the same perks as players.
 Kirschman completed his MBA in Finance.

 Charles Hoke, a former Alabama offensive lineman, took a medical scholarship in 2008 because of a shoulder problem, said the choice was left entirely up to him and was based on the many conversations he had with the team's doctors and trainers over the course of his junior year.

 Jeramie Griffin tore an anterior cruciate ligament in his knee in August 2009.
-He said, "I came back in the spring and I was OK."
+He said: "I came back in the spring and I was OK."
 Griffin said that he was surprised football staff told him he had failed a physical.
-Griffin said, Saban asked him what he wanted to do besides playing football, and that Saban floated the possibility of a medical scholarship and asked if Griffin was interested in student coaching.
+Griffin said that Saban asked him what he wanted to do besides playing football, and that Saban floated the possibility of a medical scholarship and asked if Griffin was interested in student coaching.
 Griffin said he doesn't contest the results of the physical and said it was "basically my decision" to forgo the rest of his playing career.

-Doug Walker, the school's associate athletic director for media relations, said "Decisions about medical disqualifications for student-athletes are made by medical professionals and adhere to the parameters outlined by the NCAA…and the Southeastern Conference."
+Doug Walker, the school's associate athletic director for media relations, said "decisions about medical disqualifications for student-athletes are made by medical professionals and adhere to the parameters outlined by the NCAA and the Southeastern Conference."

-On September 29, 2010 Coach Saban responded to questions about the Wall Street Journal Article, "We don't make the decision about medicals.
+On September 29, 2010, Saban responded to questions about the Wall Street Journal article: "We don't make the decision about medicals.
 I have nothing to do with that.
 Those are medical decisions made by our medical staff.
 I think we have one of the finest medical staffs in the country.
-I don't have any question about the fact every player we have given a medical to, it's been because of the medical opinion of the medical staff," Saban said.
-"Those guys should not continue to play football because it would put their future in tremendous risk.
+I don't have any question about the fact every player we have given a medical to, it's been because of the medical opinion of the medical staff.
+Those guys should not continue to play football because it would put their future in tremendous risk.
 Those decisions are always made in the best interest of the player.
 Whether the player agrees with that or not, I can't control.
 I don't make the decision.
 They don't make the decision as players.
 That's why we have a medical staff."